willfurnass/sheffield_hpc/hpc/mfa.rst

 .. note::

-    If you perform a large file stranfer over a shared session you may find that other sessions sharing the same connection become less responsive.
+    If you perform a large file transfer over a shared session you may find that other sessions sharing the same connection become less responsive.

 TMUX/screen